FREE Shipping on orders over $899

 How Water Works in Our Body

 Water is the most abundant substance in the human body, representing approximately 60% of our total weight.
 This simple molecule, composed of two hydrogen atoms and one oxygen atom (H2O), is essential for life.
-It fulfills a wide range of critical functions in the body, including:
+It performs a wide range of critical functions in the body, including:

 4. Joint Lubrication : Water helps keep joints and connective tissues lubricated, which is essential for pain-free movement.